eramons/techblog/content/post/asuschromebook_debian.md

 _On the chromebook_

-Start taking a look at the excelent Arch Linux wiki:
+I started taking a look at the excelent Arch Linux wiki:
 [ArchLinuxArm](https://archlinuxarm.org/platforms/armv8/rockchip/asus-chromebook-flip-c101palinuxarch)

-This links provides instructions for the installation of Arch Linux from a SD Card in dual boot setup.
-Follow the instructions in order to:
+This links provides instructions for the installation of Arch Linux from a sdcard in dual boot setup.
+I closely followed the instructions in order to:

 * Enable Developer Mode
 * Enable booting from USB
-* Partition the SD card
+* Partition the sdcard
 * Download the tarball.
 The Arch Linux tarball includes the ChromeOS kernel and an Arch Linux filesystem.
 * Copy the file system to the second partition on the card
 * Flash the kernel into the first partition on the card

 ## 2. Debian Root File System

-__Goal: running Debian system on the SD Card booting the ChromeOS kernel provided by archlinux and a debian filesystem.__
+__Goal: running Debian system on the sdcard booting the ChromeOS kernel provided by archlinux and a debian filesystem.__

+For the preparation of the debian rootfs, I inserted the sdcard in my laptop and mounted the partition which would host the rootfs.
+I used then debootstrap to install the base system.

 _On the laptop_

-Insert the SD card and mount the second partition of the card - the one which will host the rootfs:
+Mount the second sdcard partition:
 ```bash
 mkdir rootfs
 sudo mount /dev/sdb2 rootfs